Dissociative disorders are a range of conditions that can cause physical and psychological problems.

 Talking therapies are often recommended for dissociative disorders.

 The aim of talking therapies such as counselling and psychotherapy is to help you cope with the underlying cause of your symptoms, and to learn and practise techniques to manage the periods of feeling disconnected.

 There's no specific medication to treat dissociation, but medication, such as antidepressants, may be prescribed to treat associated conditions like depression, anxiety and panic attacks.

 If you have, or have had, thoughts about taking your life, it's important you ask someone for help.
 It's probably difficult for you to see it at this time, but you're not alone or beyond help.

 There are people you can talk to who want to help:

 Read more about getting help if you're feeling suicidal.

-If you are worried that someone you know may be considering suicide, try to encourage them to talk about how they are feeling.
+If you're worried that someone you know may be considering suicide, try to encourage them to talk about how they're feeling.
 Listening is the best way to help.
 Try to avoid offering solutions and try not to judge.

-If they have previously been diagnosed with a mental health condition, such as depression, you can speak to a member of their care team for help and advice.
+If they've previously been diagnosed with a mental health condition, such as depression, you can speak to a member of their care team for help and advice.

 You may also find these organisations helpful: